balaji1974/kafkastreams/README.md

 ### For more details on the above commands please refer to my kafka reposiory.

+# Important KStream methods: -> KStream(key,value pair) ->  Same key gets inserted multiple times
+filter, filterNot
+map, mapValues -> one to one
+flatMap, flatMapValues -> one to many
+forEach, peek -> while call terminated with forEach, peek will return the same KStream value back
+print
+branch, merge -> while branch will split the KStream, merge will join 2 KStreams
+to -> is used to send messages to a Kafka topic
+toTable-> is used to convert KStream to a KTable
+repartition, selectKey, groupBy, groupByKey, join -> Methods for grouping, aggrigation and joining

+# KTable -> Same key get updated and when we send a null value the key gets removed.

 ### 1) Stream-Listener (Project: stream-listener)

 a.
 Add the following dependencies in the pom.xml: